f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

 qkview Download to Client via API
 --------------------------------

 You can download qkviews direct to a client machine using the F5OS API.
-First list the contents of the path **diags/shared/qkview** to see the save qkview files:
+First, list the contents of the path **diags/shared/qkview** to see the save qkview files:

 .. code-block:: bash

     POST https://{{rseries_appliance1_ip}}:8888/restconf/data/f5-utils-file-transfer:file/list

-In the body of the API call add the follwowing path:
+In the body of the API call, add the following path:

 .. code-block:: json